Kobad Ghandy: Personal life

-Kobad Ghandy married Anuradha Shanbag in 1977 She was also a Central Committee member of CPI(Maoist).
+Kobad Ghandy married Anuradha Shanbag in 1977 She was also a Central Committee member of CPI(Maoist), and a feminist theorist.
 She died of cerebral malaria in April 2008 in the jungles of Dandakaranya in Central India.

 Popular culture

 The character 'Govind Suryavanshi' in the 2012 Bollywood film Chakravyuh, portrayed by Om Puri, is said to be based upon Kobad Ghandy.